 Applying Lactose Powder on your skin can help relieve inflammation.
 So long as you aren’t sensitive to milk, you can always consider giving it a try.
 Use cold dairy or canned mild to make a cool compress and gently apply it to your skin.
 It could significantly reduce inflammation and protect your skin from inflammation.

 The Health Benefits of Raw Milk

-Most upscale chemical exfoliants contain lactic acid, which is a hydroxy acid (AHA).
+Most upscale chemical exfoliants contain lactic acid, a hydroxy acid (AHA).
 AHAs are highly effective at reducing wrinkles and boosting collagen levels.
 Plus, it can smoothen your skin and enhance its overall appearance.
 It does all these without irritating your skin with gritty exfoliants.
-All you need is to soak a cotton pad in cold milk, and gently wipe it over your face and neck.
+All you need is to soak a cotton pad in cold milk and gently wipe it over your face and neck.
 The best part is that milk is a gentle exfoliator.
 It isn’t as harsh as most fruits or enzymes.